 As a San Jose area Probate Lawyer, EMSeid Estate Law can guide you through the required steps the court needs during the probate process.

-The process of probate is for the will of a deceased person to be legally filed with the court to administer the estate.
-In some cases you may need the services of a San Jose area probate lawyer, and EMSeid Estate Law is well prepared to help you with every step.
+The process of probate is for the court to administer the estate of decedent, with or without a will.
+In some cases you may need the services of a San Jose area probate lawyer, and EMSeid Estate Law can help you with each and every step to the extent you need and want help.
 If you have been named executor of a will, or are a family member who wants to know how to navigate the probate rules, then we can be your legal counsel to ensure that all California laws are followed.
+We provide you with what you need, nothing more, and nothing less.

 Why is Probate Required?